proatgram/Obsidian-Vault-Backup/Health Class/Chapter 3 - Physical Fitness For Life.md

 - Hold the stretches for up to 30 seconds to increase flexibility

 ## Avoid overtraining
-- Overtraining is caused by exceeding the recommendations of the FITT formula
+- Over-training is caused by exceeding the recommendations of the FITT formula

 ## R.I.C.E.
 - Rest